grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "1000 meters, give or take.
 Essentially bottomless."

 "Hmm."
 She went to the charts.
 The navigation station sat on top of a stack of flat files.
-Behind rolls of charts that were more commonly used were stacked between upright stakes.
+Behind, rolls of charts that were more commonly used were stacked between upright stakes.
 When they had the white lights on, the charts showed their age, yellowed and flaking at the edges.
 Hemi had their current position marked with a grease pencil on a glass sheet laying over the chart showing their position.
 The black smudges trailed up away from the shore they had left days before.
 They were in the goddamned middle of the ocean.
 It was a wasteland, far from any continental shelf or island that they could make it to on battery power alone, while slowly sinking.
 She pulled down a magnifier that hung from the ceiling by a retractable string.
 She looked closely at the grease markings on the chart, and the depth markings around them.
 "Hemi... come here."
 He put down the headphones, through which he was hearing nothing anyway and came over.
 She pointed to a spot on the map.
 "Figure out how to get us here.
 I'll be trying to eek out every ounce of buoyancy from my boat, and see how long we can last."

 Hemi peered through the magnifier, and then pulled his slide rule from his pocket.
 He made some adjustments, some marks with the grease pencil on the glass, he touched his fingertips with the point of the pencil while muttering some numbers out loud.
 "I don't know if we can do it.
 Keep me informed of our exact depth, speed, and most importantly the rate we are sinking at."